What is an oligarch, really?

 They generally fall into three categories, according to Frye.

 First, there are those with long-standing ties to Putin.
 These individuals have built companies largely on immense state contracts that were both profitable and assigned on a noncompetitive basis.
 In 2018, for example, Putin opened a $4 billion bridge connecting Russia with Crimea.
-It was built by billionaire businessman and construction magnate, Arkady Rotenberg, who also happens to be Putin’s childhood friend and former judo sparring partner.
+It was built by a billionaire businessman and construction magnate, Arkady Rotenberg, who also happens to be Putin’s childhood friend and former judo sparring partner.

 Third, there are the national security hawks — elite security and military hard-liners, some of whose relationships with Putin date back to his years as a K.G.B. agent.
 While not traditional oligarchs, some of them have leveraged their connections in the security services and “cashed them in,” Frye said.